berkerol/sprinter-turtle/index.md

 - Move the turtle by pressing _W, A, S, D_.
 - Launch rockets by pressing _UP, DOWN, LEFT, RIGHT_.
 - Launch rockets to the location of mouse by mouse clicks.
+- Reset the turtle to safe zone by pressing _R_.
 - Increase and decrease level by pressing _O_ and _L_.

 ## Gameplay & Features